drailanjohngss/ExplorePinas/src/mkdocs/docs/index.md

 ## Service Benefits

-_Traveler Side_
+### _Traveler Side_

 1.  <b>Travel Booking</b> - Travelers are be able to book online.
 They are also provided with various transaction methods depending on the travel operators' choice.

 2.  <b>Discounted Travel Tours and Packages </b> - ExplorePinas aims to deliver discounted prices in terms of booking costs compared to other travel booking agencies or services.
 ExplorePinas also aims to find the lowest deals of local tours in the Philippines.

+3.  <b>Point System Algorithm </b> - Travelers can gain points by doing tasks such as giving recommendations, sharing to social media sites, and by reviewing a tour they've been to.
+The points they earned from ExplorePinas could be used by exchanging it for rewards.

+4.  <b>Comprehensive Travel Guide </b> - Explore Pinas aims to deliver a Comprehensive travel guide for each provinces in The Philippines, by having this, traveler both local and foreign could easily begin their travel hassle free and exciting.Explore pinas would create a guide directly coming from its travel operator partners, to promote Tours.

-_Operator Side_
+### _Operator Side_

-1.  <b>Market their Travel deals and packages </b> - Travel operators are able to post details of their travel deals and packages and implement their own marketing strategy.
+5.  <b>Market their Travel deals and packages </b> - Travel operators are able to post details of their travel deals and packages and implement their own marketing strategy.

-2.  <b>Operator Dashboard </b> - provides quick and comprehensive reports regarding the status of deals posted by the travel operators.
+6.  <b>Operator Dashboard </b> - provides quick and comprehensive reports regarding the status of deals posted by the travel operators.
 The dashboard offers features which display vital information such as days/dates with bookings, total earnings of selected dates, as well as client information.

 ## General Process